Plasma Exchange (Plasmapheresis Treatment)

 An IV catheter will need to be placed in your arm or neck.
 You may have discomfort or bruising at the insertion site.
 You may be instructed to keep your arm propped on a pillow during the procedure.
 You may have to squeeze and release your fist (pump your fist) to help promote blood flow.9

 Plasma exchange takes about 2 to 3 hours.
-In NMO, PLEX is often performed every other day for 5 sessions.
+In NMOSD, PLEX is often performed every other day for 5 sessions.
 When the procedure is over, you may feel tired and need to rest.
 Your doctor will advise you on aftercare, which usually includes resting and drinking fluids.9